skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * **Are autoscaling Kubernetes clusters supported?**

-  To deploy on an autoscaling cluster, you may need to adjust the resource provisioning timeout (:code:`Kubernetes.TIMEOUT` in `clouds/kubernetes.py`) to a large value to give enough time for the cluster to autoscale.
+  To run on an autoscaling cluster, you may need to adjust the resource provisioning timeout (:code:`Kubernetes.TIMEOUT` in `clouds/kubernetes.py`) to a large value to give enough time for the cluster to autoscale.
 We are working on a better interface to adjust this timeout - stay tuned!

 * **What container image is used for tasks?
 Can I specify my own image?**